ROCm/rocprofiler/README.md

 HW specific low-level performance analysis interface for profiling of GPU compute applications.
 The profiling includes HW performance counters with complex performance metrics.

-To use the rocProfiler API you need the API header and to link your application with roctracer .so librray:
+To use the rocProfiler API you need the API header and to link your application with roctracer .so libraray:
  - the API header: /opt/rocm/rocprofiler/include/rocprofiler.h
  - the .so library: /opt/rocm/lib/librocprofiler64.so